 Most people who are looking to start their journey with investments focus on the second part, i.e., investing the surplus before pulling their finances and expenses together to create the expected gap.
 This is one of the primary reasons why the majority of the people who start investing fail.

-Here are four key approaches you should take to set the right foundation for your investment and create a healthy gap between your income and expenses.
+Here are three key approaches you should take to set the right foundation for your investment and create a healthy gap between your income and expenses.

 First things first, set a financial goal.
 Whether you are saving for retirement, an educational fund, or buying a house, make sure you have a defined goal that complies with the SMART principles (Specific, Measurable, Attainable, Realistic, and Timely).
 By linking your financial decisions to a defined purpose, you are more likely to stay disciplined and committed to your plan, which helps you to be mindful of your expenses and how you manage your income.
 Most importantly, it allows you to set priorities straight when it comes to money management.